noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 ### Start and stop the containers

-Before start working you have to start the Docker containers:
+Before start working you have to configure your environment.
+Copy/paste .env.example into .env file, and start the Docker containers:

 ```
 docker-compose up --build --detach